-- Work with your employee to establish what can be done to maintain full or partial employment. - When possible and appropriate, avoid full or partial sick/disability leave as this can have a prolonged negative impact on the physical and mental wellbeing of an employee and the financial wellbeing of all parties. - Help your employee determine how medical treatments may affect his or her work. - With your employee's consent, an occupational health doctor/nurse, human resources, and/or insurance carrier can contact the treating physician about possible consequences of the condition and treatments on your employees ability to work. - With your employees consent, ask your employee's health-care providers for specific guidance as to his or her ability to work.
+- Work with your employee to establish what can be done to maintain full or partial employment. - Help your employee determine how medical treatments may affect his or her work. - With your employee's consent, an occupational health doctor/nurse, human resources, and/or insurance carrier can contact the treating physician about possible consequences of the condition and treatments on your employees ability to work. - With your employees consent, ask your employee's health-care providers for specific guidance as to his or her ability to work.
 Consider a three-way conversation with the employee and the health professional to discuss available options to help the situation. - If your employee cannot continue working at present, establish how to maintain contact and how co-workers will be informed during the employee's sick/disability leave. - Consider implementing a program for staff that addresses arthritis or other chronic diseases and the impact.